 (b) Easy for the document reader to select the relevant specification.

-The WirelessMAN-OFDMA air interface in the base IEEE Std 802.16-2012 is capable of supporting small-cell backhaul applications.
-This amendment will provide a unique solution to the problem of refining the WirelessMAN-OFDMA air interface to address the specific issues involved in small-cell backhaul.
+Millimeter-wave is capable of supporting multi-gigabit data transfers for small-cell backhaul applications.
+This standard will provide a unique solution to the problem of specifying an air interface to address the specific issues involved in mobile wireless small-cell backhaul.
 The title and scope of the standard will aid the reader in identifying the specification and its application.

 4 Technical Feasibility